goschtl/zope/hurry.resource/trunk/src/hurry/resource/README.txt

 Inclusions may depend on other inclusions.
 A javascript resource may for instance be built on top of another javascript resource.
-This means both of them should be loaded when the page display, the dependency before the resource that depends on it.
+This means both of them should be loaded when the page displays.

 Page components may actually require a certain inclusion in order to be functional.
 A widget may for instance expect a particular Javascript library to loaded.
 We call this an *inclusion requirement* of the component.

 ``hurry.resource`` provides a simple API to specify resource libraries, inclusion and inclusion requirements.